Common name: Wormwood

 - Santonin is also insecticidal, anti-tumor and paralyzes worms.

-Contraindications: The use of Artemisia is contraindicated in pregnancy, lactation, gastric and peptic ulcers, irritable nervous states, and seizure disorders.
+- Caution in gastric and peptic ulcers, irritable/nervous states, and seizure disorders.

-Interactions: May need to be combined with iron for optimal efficacy.
+- May need to be combined with iron for optimal cytotoxic effects.